 Probably the most successful northern light tour in the world

 Lonely Planet recently ranked Abisko as the number one location in the world to see the aurora.
-And we are most likely the only company in the world with a 100% success rate on northern lights photo tours 5 years in a row.
-This means that all previous guests participating on multi-day tours over the past five years have seen and captured the Aurora in beautiful environments.
-We are also happy to be the winner of the TripAdvisor Certificate of Excellence Award 2014-2017.
+And we are most likely the only company in the world with a 100% success rate on northern lights photo tours 6 years in a row.
+This means that all previous guests participating on multi-day tours over the past six years have seen and captured the Aurora in beautiful environments (more than 60 groups).
+We are also happy to be the winner of the TripAdvisor Certificate of Excellence Award 2014-2018.

 Lapland Landscapes and Aurora Borealis: We will pick you up at the airport or any hotel in Kiruna after lunch.
 We will get dressed in warm clothing and head out to Aurora Wilderness Camp where you can light a fire and settle into your cosy cabin in the forest.
 Do not expect luxury here, but cosy with beautiful views over the Torne River, the mountains and excellent spots for aurora photography straight from your cabin.
 A great place for adventures.
 We will use the evening light for landscape photography from the lodge.
 Before dinner we will go through the basics in aurora and night photography.